 White Tea (Bai Cha) undergoes the most minimal processing of all tea types.
-Farmers hand-pick the tender and fresh buds and leaves during the spring growing season to make this tea.
+Farmers hand-pick tender and fresh buds and leaves during the spring growing season.
 The standard processing of white tea leaves includes just two steps, withering and drying.
 Tea farmers might add other production steps like reroasting depending on weather conditions, tea varieties, and regional specifics.
 Unlike other tea types, it does not undergo the "kill green" (杀青 – Sha Qing) or rolling (揉捻 – Roun Nian).
 Therefore, it neither destroys the enzymatic activity nor stimulates the enzymatic oxidation.
 Consequently, it is considered tea in its most natural form.
 Bai Cha (白茶) possesses delicate flavors and a smooth mouthfeel with a sweet and subtly fruity finish.

 Farmers make most bai cha from medium and big-leaf tea bush varieties that produce silvery-white sprouts and leaves.
-The harvest season for most of these teas is usually once a year for a few weeks, in spring, when the weather is consistently cool and dry.
-An abundance of silvery-white hairs is a highly sought-after feature of the tea leaves and buds.
+The harvest season for most of these teas is usually once a year for a few weeks in spring, when the weather is consistently cool and dry.
+An abundance of silvery-white hairs is a highly sought-after feature of tea leaves and buds.
 It also manifests in the brewed tea with a delicate sweet aroma called "Hao Xiang" (豪香) – "hair aroma".

 What makes this Asian tea unique is that farmers classify it based on the leaves: